yaitmou/rich_field_controller/README.md

     alt="An animated image of a TextField turned into a rich TextField" />
 </p>

 > This plugin is still under development.
-Contributors are most welcome ;)
+So, Contributors are most welcome ;)

 ## Usage

-This plugin inherits form TextEditingController.
-Therefore, whenever you want to turn a TextField into a rich TextField, all you have to do is set its controller to be an instance of RichTextFieldController.
+This plugin inherits form `TextEditingController`.
+Therefore, whenever you want to turn a TextField into a wysiwyg, all you have to do is set its controller to be an instance of `RichTextFieldController`.

 > The code below is extract from the provided example.
 Check the examples folder for the complete code.